BabisDaoutis/DONHaClassifier/README.md

 # DONHa_classifier

-DONHa activity classsifer - decomposing galaxy activity
+The DONHa (D4000 [OIII] [NII] H$\alpha$) activity classsifer - decomposing galaxy activity

-Random Forest mid-IR-optical broad-band galaxy activity classifier
+A Random Forest-based, 4-dimensional galaxy activity classifier

 Repository for galaxy activity clasifier from the paper "Novel diagnostic methods for resolving galaxy activity: From seagull to hummingbird"\